vgmstream/vgmstream/doc/TXTP.md

 # may mix groups of auto and manual positions too, but results are harder to predict
 ```

 Group `R` is meant to help with games that randomly select a file in a group.
 You can set with `>N` which file will be selected.
-This way you can quickly edit the TXTP and change the file (you could/should just comment files too, this is just for convenience in complex cases and testing).
+This way you can quickly edit the TXTP and change the file (you could just comment files too, this is just for convenience in complex cases and testing).
+You can also set `>-`, meaning "play all", basically turning `R` into `S`.
 Files do need to exist and are parsed before being selected, and it can select groups too.
 ```
  bgm1.adx
  bgm2.adx